Victin09/vira-design-system-bs/site/content/docs/1.0/components/tooltips.md

 ### Options

 Options can be passed via data attributes or JavaScript.
-For data attributes, append the option name to `data-bs-`, as in `data-bs-animation=""`.
+For data attributes, append the option name to `data-vds-`, as in `data-vds-animation=""`.
 Make sure to change the case type of the option name from camelCase to kebab-case when passing the options via data attributes.
-For example, instead of using `data-bs-customClass="beautifier"`, use `data-bs-custom-class="beautifier"`.
+For example, instead of using `data-vds-customClass="beautifier"`, use `data-vds-custom-class="beautifier"`.

 {{< callout warning >}}
 Note that for security reasons the `sanitize`, `sanitizeFn`, and `allowList` options cannot be supplied using data attributes.
 {{< /callout >}}

-{{< bs-table "table" >}}
+{{< vds-table "table" >}}
 | Name | Type | Default | Description |
 | --- | --- | --- | --- |
 | `animation` | boolean | `true` | Apply a CSS fade transition to the tooltip |